Focus on Czech Republic at Arras Film Festival

 For more than 20 years, the Arras Film Festival has been striving to highlight European cinema talents and to reveal new authors, notably through its competition and its industry platform ArrasDays.
 The ArrasDays aim to create international partnerships for co-productions, allowing directors, producers, distributors, buyers, and festival managers to meet during project presentations and round tables.
 The ArrasDays Jury, composed of three film professionals, awards two grants for the development of films: a €7500 grant (endowed by the Arras Film Festival) and a €5000 grant (endowed by the City of Arras).

-The main pitching of 2024 ArrasDays features one Czech project, Veronika Lišková's upcoming feature documentary My Other Perfect Me (CZ, SK, IT) centering on Tereza Marečková, an award-winning actress and musician, and her struggle with eating disorder.
-The project will be presented by the director along with the main producer Kristýna Michálek Květová of Cinémotif Films.
+The main pitching of 2024 ArrasDays features one Czech project, Veronika Lišková's upcoming feature documentary My Other Perfect Me (CZ, SK, IT) centering on Tereza, an award-winning actress and musician, and her struggle with eating disorder.
+The project will be presented by the director along with one of the producers Kristýna Michálek Květová of Cinémotif Films.

 As a focus country this year, the Czech Republic also hosts a special presentation dedicated to Czech films on Sunday, November 17, featuring the following 5 projects: